How To Play Driver’s License By Olivia Rodrigo on Ukulele

 Today we’re going to learn how to play Driver’s License by Olivia Rodrigo on ukulele.
 This song put her on the map, and at the time of this writing, it is still one of the most played tracks in the world.

 Driver’s License is a heartfelt ballad that has connected with wide audiences all over the world and continues to reach new crowds.
 It is a relatively easy song, especially if you already play the uke.
-Feel free to take advantage of our ukulele app to help you with your progress on the instrument.
+Feel free to take advantage of our ukulele app: Roadie Coach (Available on IOS and Android) to help you with your progress on the instrument.
 Without further ado, here is how to play Driver’s Licence by Olivia Rodrigo on ukulele.

 Driver’s License only features four easy chords: G, Em, C, and D. To make it sound exactly like the recording, place a capo on the third fret and play the same chord shapes.
 If you don’t have a capo, don’t worry, you can still play it and have fun.
 This song is in 4/4 time signature, which means that each bar has four beats.